juancho20sp/final-ayed-backend/README.md

 ## What is this?

 This is a repository for all the files used to create a backend with flask in order to connect our functions with a simple JavaScript web application.
+This project was deployed to [Heroku](https://dashboard.heroku.com/) and the URL is: https://obscure-sierra-80708.herokuapp.com/.

 ## Getting Started